 Many students, particularly if they are new to college, don’t like group assignments and projects.
 They might say they “work better by themselves” and be wary of irresponsible members of their group dragging down their grade.
 Or they may feel group projects take too much time and slow down the progression of the class.
-This blog post by a student—5 Reasons I Hate Group Projects—or the results of this survey of just one class might sound familiar to many faculty assigning in-class group work and longer-term projects in their courses.
+This blog post by a student—5 Reasons I Hate Group Projects—might sound familiar to many faculty assigning in-class group work and longer-term projects in their courses.

 We all recognize that learning how to work effectively in groups is an essential skill that will be used by students in practically every career in the private sector or academia.
 But, with the hesitancy of students towards group work and how it might impact their grade, how do we make group in-class work, assignments, or long-term projects beneficial and even exciting to students?

-The methods and ideas in this blog post have been compiled from Duke faculty faculty who we have consulted with as part of our work in the CIT or have participated in one of our programs, such as the Fellows.
+The methods and ideas in this post have been compiled from Duke faculty who we have consulted with as part of our work in Learning Innovation or have participated in one of our programs.
 Also included are ideas from colleagues at other universities with whom we have talked at conferences and other venues about group work practices in their own classrooms.

 Have clear goals and purpose

 Students want to know why they are being assigned certain kinds of work – how it fits into the larger goals of the class and the overall assessment of their performance in the course.
 Make sure you explain your goals for assigning in-class group work or projects in the course.
-Your syllabus might include:
+You may wish to share: